wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 This article explains how to setup custom Waves blockchain network that can be used for experimental activities.
 Follow the steps below to proceed.

+## Step 0

+The easiest way to setup custom Waves blockchain with one private node is to [install docker](https://docs.docker.com/engine/install/) and [run Waves private node docker container](https://hub.docker.com/r/wavesplatform/waves-private-node).

+Proceed with the next step to setup private blockchain with multiple nodes.

 ## Step 1

 Install [Java 8 or 11](https://java.com/en/download/).